Servers for small business

 This server solution is also very efficient and can be expanded to add additional processors, storage, or memory.
 If you need to hot-swap rack servers for redundancy and backups, it's very simple to manage as well.

 Tower servers are the most common choice for small businesses and individuals.
 They have a stand-alone chassis design and are incredibly lightweight.
-Similarly, they are easy to configure and are designed for customisation and to accomplish specific tasks, so they only include minimal components. making them ideal for use as a small office server.
+Similarly, they are easy to configure and are designed for customization and to accomplish specific tasks, so they only include minimal components. making them ideal for use as a small office server.

 You won’t get high RAM or graphics cards with a standard tower server, but you can choose to update these peripherals later.
 That means if you want to use your tower servers for general-purpose needs first, then upgrade them to serve as communication, web, or network servers.